 For a list of all vSphere Lifecycle Manager privileges and their descriptions, see vSphere Lifecycle Manager Privileges For Using Baslines.

-Because in vSphere 7.0 the official VMware online depot hosts certified partner content in addition to VMware content, a broader set of OEM bulletins are available in the vSphere Lifecycle Manager depot.
+Because in vSphere 7.0 and later releases the official VMware online depot hosts certified partner content in addition to VMware content, a broader set of OEM bulletins are available in the vSphere Lifecycle Manager depot.
 As a result, in the Create Baseline and Edit Baseline wizards, you also see a broader set of OEM bulletins.
 Some of these bulletins might have dependencies that must be pulled into the baselines that you create, so that the remediation against those baselines is successful.
-As a best practice, always consult the KB article for an individual bulletin before you include it in a baseline.
+Always consult the KB article for an individual bulletin before you include it in a baseline.
 The KB article contains information about the bulletin deployment specifics and required dependencies.
+You must include in the baseline, only bulletins compatible with the hardware on which the host is running.
+Otherwise, remediation might fail.

 Starting with vSphere 7.0, some changes are also introduced in the way VMware content is packaged.
 As a result, at patch and update releases, you might see additional bulletins on the patch selection page of the Create Baseline and Edit Baseline wizards.
 Those bulletins are usually of the Enhancement or BugFix category.
-When you include those bulletins in a baseline, you might need to also include a base ESXi bulletins in that baseline.
-As a best practice, to ensure successful application of VMware patches and updates, always include the appropriate rollup bulletin into your baselines.
+When you include those bulletins in a baseline, you might need to also include base ESXi bulletins in that baseline.
+To ensure successful application of VMware patches and updates, always include the appropriate roll-up bulletin into your baselines.
+Otherwise, remediation may fail.